Chlorophytum is native to South Africa and is found appealing for the beauty of its foliage.

 Tips of leaves drying and yellowing are often a sign of lacking fertilizer and/or moisture.
 So mist the leafage with soft water and add fertilizer regularly.

-A fabulous indoor plant, Chlorophytum, whether elatum or comosum, adapts well to indoor house temperatures all year round, and can even cope with cooler air in winter, from 50 to 60°F (10 to 15°C).
+A fabulous indoor plant, Chlorophytum often comes in one of two varieties: C. elatum and C. comosum.
+Both adapt well to indoor house temperatures all year round, and can even cope with cooler air in winter, from 50 to 60°F (10 to 15°C).